Books

 The book’s origins

-While archiving historic photos at BC Transit, I marvelled at the images of turn-of-the-century vehicles and passengers.
+While archiving historic photos at BC Transit, I marveled at the images of turn-of-the-century vehicles and passengers.
 However, these photos from decades past sat in boxes in a cupboard, unseen by anyone.
 This inspired me to seek a way to share the photos with others.
 Why not a book?

 I discussed the idea with consultant Henry Ewert, an expert on transit history who was helping me to identify and document many of the images.
 (We had a surprisingly great time working in a windowless cubbyhole, swapping stories like two kids unwrapping treasures in a secret attic.)
 Henry loved the idea of a book.
-I went ahead and wrote a proposal, we made a successful presentation to Whitecap Books, and off we went.
+I went ahead and wrote a proposal, we made a successful presentation to Whitecap Books,and off we went.

 We pored over thousands of photos in various archives across B.C.’s Lower Mainland, delighting in our then-and-now perspective.
 We narrowed down our selection initially to about 500 images.
 We made our final picks based on regional and thematic representation, quality, rareness, and publication rate of each photo.